mmuller88/mmblog/content/aws-bedrock-unit-testing/index.md

 pruneLength: 50
 ---

-Using the AWS Bedrock API for MVPs is super fun!
-I just recently wrote an article how you can make the LLM Claude respond in JSON.
-Check it out [here](https://martinmueller.dev/aws-bedrock-validation).
-Even it is super fun it can become tiresome and annoying to test your LLM settings and prompts.
-In this article I will explain how you can unit test your Lambda function that calls the AWS Bedrock API.
-Being able to unit test your prompt lets you quickly iterate to your desired MVP or project state you have in mind.
+Using the AWS Bedrock API for MVPs is incredibly enjoyable!
+I recently wrote an article on how you can make the LLM Claude respond in JSON.
+You can check it out [here](https://martinmueller.dev/aws-bedrock-validation).
+While it's a lot of fun, testing your LLM settings and prompts can become tiresome and frustrating.
+In this article, I will explain how you can effectively unit test your Lambda function that calls the AWS Bedrock API.
+By being able to unit test your prompts, you can iterate quickly towards your desired MVP or project state.

 ## Lambda Unit Testing

-As it core a Lambda is really just a function that executes code.
-So unit testing it is pretty simple.
-You just need to call the function with the desired arguments and validate the response.
-And if you use node jest makes it easy to run your test code.
+Unit testing a Lambda function is straightforward since it is essentially a function that executes code.
+To test it, you can simply call the function with the necessary arguments and verify the response.
+If you are using Node.js, Jest provides a convenient way to run your test code.

 ## Lambda Streaming Response & Unit Testing